 His track record in keeping people out of tribunal and the High Court through determined negotiation and careful contract drafting has earned him a reputation as “a great tactician” according to Chambers & Partners (2018).
 The 2019 directory refers to Daniel’s ability “to speak in plain English” and to be “relatable and down to earth”.

-He tweets about employment law under the moniker @tribunalmonkey.
+Daniel tweets about employment law under the moniker @tribunalmonkey.

-- acting for the claimant in Hannoun v GLG, described by Andrew Hochhauser QC as ‘one of the biggest most complex whistleblowing claims ever brought’;
+Acting for the claimant in Hannoun v GLG, described by Andrew Hochhauser QC as ‘one of the biggest most complex whistleblowing claims ever brought’;

-- making and defending applications for injunctions to enforce garden leave and post-termination restrictions;
+Making and defending applications for injunctions to enforce garden leave and post-termination restrictions;

-- representing partners moving between ‘magic circle’ law firms and ‘big four’ accountancy firms;
+Representing partners moving between ‘magic circle’ law firms and ‘big four’ accountancy firms